Today is my 28th birthday and this year I am giving myself the gifts of ambition, hope, freedom. This month I quit my day job.

 Night Classes in Entreprenurship

 I mentioned that I enrolled with Jess Van Den in The Thrivers Circle in 2019.
 In 2020, I enrolled in a new course (only one at a time for me) with Emma Natter.
 Emma's course is called The Aesthetic Way.
-It edges towards woo but has been so helpful I barely notice.
 I usually describe the Aesthetic Way as translated business advice for aesthetic-based businesses.
 It's really frustrating as a printmaker/bookartist to hear "what pain point are you solving for your customer?" over and over again.
 It doesn't really work like that.
 Can a lack of specific beauty be referred to as "pain"?
 I couldn't say.
 Emma is teaching me to reframe my business around storytelling (*cough* this blog post *cough*) and she doesn't ask questions that make my usually active mind go blank.
-She strongly emphasizes trial and error and throwing spaghetti at the wall without wasting pasta.
+She strongly emphasizes trial and error and coming from a place of "what works for you" instead of "what works for them"

 Breakups and Self-Discovery...